Lancashire Coalfield: Conditions

 At the turn of the 19th century demand for coal increased rapidly for domestic and industrial consumption: steam was used to power factories and steamships.
 Miners worked in intolerable conditions.
 Coal was got by hand, hewers using picks and shovels in mines lit by candles.
 Children as young as five sat in complete darkness opening ventilation doors for "hurriers", women and boys who hauled tubs of coal to the shaft bottom.
 Some coalowners used bonds, paying signing-on fees to the colliers who worked in their coal pits for a year or had to pay a considerable forfeit if the contract was broken.
-The coalowners used the bond system as a tool for enforcing discipline and fending off the ability of workers to join together to fight for better pay and conditions.
-The Combination Acts of 1799 made unions illegal.
+The coalowners used the bond system as a tool for enforcing discipline and preventing the workers from unionizing.
+The Combination Act 1799 made unions illegal.
 Some coal owners, including William Hulton, paid their workers with tokens or vouchers that could only be redeemed in their company shops, a practice outlawed by the Truck Act 1831.
 Wages were poor and coal owners introduced a system of fines to enforce discipline.
 The Duke of Bridgewater paid eight shillings (40p) for a six-day working week with shifts of 12 to 15 hours and fined those who were late half a crown.
 The wages amounted to a few pence more than given in Poor Law relief and miners worked to keep out of the workhouse.
 William Hulton reputedly paid the poorest wages in Lancashire and was hostile to permitting his workforce the right to free assembly.

-The Mines Act of 1842 prohibited the employment of women and girls and boys under the age of ten to work underground in coal mines.
-Many women were employed underground in Lancashire and after the passing of the Act some continued for a time, as there were few inspectors of mines and employers turned a blind eye.
+The Mines and Collieries Act 1842 prohibited the employment of women and girls and boys under the age of ten to work underground in coal mines.
+Many women were employed underground in Lancashire and after the passing of the act some continued for a time, as there were few inspectors of mines and employers turned a blind eye.
 After 1842 many women continued to work at the pits but on the surface, sorting coal from dirt on the coal screens, as pit brow lasses.
 More women were employed in this capacity in Lancashire than on any other coalfield.